 Shaking off the dusty hype

-At this year’s IFA, Virtual Reality was not in the limelight anymore.
+At this year’s IFA, Virtual Reality was not in the limelight any more.
 The hype looks already dusted, the technology ages quickly, the advancements continue being made in smaller steps for more practical and more concrete implementations.
-IFA could not confirm the show as central hub for immersive media, yet.
+IFA could not confirm the show as a central hub for immersive media, yet.
 But as an indicator for consumer electronics, IFA 2018 made clear that VR is going to dig deeper into our daily environments, beyond gaming and work.